Short Interest in Polymetal International plc (OTCMKTS:AUCOY) Expands By 58.3%

-Polymetal International plc (OTCMKTS:AUCOY) was the target of a significant increase in short interest in August.
-As of August 31st, there was short interest totalling 11,400 shares, an increase of 58.3% from the August 15th total of 7,200 shares.
-Based on an average trading volume of 6,000 shares, the short-interest ratio is presently 1.9 days.
+Polymetal International plc (OTCMKTS:AUCOY) was the target of a large growth in short interest in the month of August.
+As of August 31st, there was short interest totalling 11,400 shares, a growth of 58.3% from the August 15th total of 7,200 shares.
+Based on an average trading volume of 6,000 shares, the days-to-cover ratio is presently 1.9 days.

-The company also recently disclosed a Semi-Annual dividend, which will be paid on Tuesday, October 12th.
-Stockholders of record on Friday, September 10th will be paid a $0.45 dividend.
-The ex-dividend date is Thursday, September 9th.
+The firm also recently announced a Semi-Annual dividend, which will be paid on Tuesday, October 12th.
+Stockholders of record on Friday, September 10th will be issued a $0.45 dividend.
+The ex-dividend date of this dividend is Thursday, September 9th.
 Polymetal International’s payout ratio is 40.00%.

 About Polymetal International